marytts/marytts/README.usingEclipse.txt

 6. If you click on "Run" now, the process will start.

-7. Open a shell, change to the MARY_BASE/bin directory and start the maryinterface with "./maryinterface".
+7. Start the MARY GUI client by double-clicking the MARY client icon on the desktop (or from the command line in MARY_BASE/bin/maryclient).